lfpetrini/angular_bootcamp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.3.

+It is just a simple chat client developed during the Angular2 bootcamp in Campinas on November 25th 2017.

+The server provided is really simple, it works with websockets and just receives and sends messages.
+Messages are only groups of author, text and date, so there is no way to authenticate, get current users and so on.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.